icpc/ccs-specs/Contest_API.md

 The request must fail with a 4xx HTTP status code if any of the following happens:

-* The request doesn't include an award id.
-* A POST when the award id already exists.
+* A POST that includes an id that already exists.
+* A PUT, PATCH, or DELETE on an award that doesn't exist.
-* A POST that is missing one of the required attributes (`citation` and `team_ids`).
+* A POST or PUT that is missing one of the required attributes (`citation` and `team_ids`).
-* A PATCH on an award id that doesn't exist.
 * A PATCH that contains an invalid attribute (e.g. null `citation` or `team_ids`).
-* A DELETE on an award id that doesn't exist.
+* A PUT, PATCH, or DELETE that includes an award id that don't match the id in the url.
-* A POST, PATCH, or DELETE on an award id that the server is configured to manage exclusively.
+* A POST, PUT, PATCH, or DELETE on an award id that the server is configured to manage exclusively.

 #### Example